mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ```
 ## PHP 8.2 Installation & Optimization ##

-# In an enterprise environment, PHP must be tuned for security and speed.
-We utilized lsphp (LiteSpeed PHP) to ensure seamless integration with the OpenLiteSpeed engine.
+**In an enterprise environment, PHP must be tuned for security and speed.
+We utilized lsphp (LiteSpeed PHP) to ensure seamless integration with the OpenLiteSpeed engine**.

 # 1. Installation via CyberPanel CLI
 CyberPanel usually handles the base installation, but you can manually install or add extensions using the following commands on AlmaLinux: